Lake Livingston: Flood control

-Lake Livingston was built with no flood control or flood-storage capabilities, and because of this, all water entering the lake, whether it be from rainfall or inflow, must exit the lake as increased intake occurs.
-Flow through the dam is controlled by 12 tainter gates in a concrete and steel spillway that has an average depth of 55 ft.
-Operations of the spillway mirrors river flow, so within a relatively short period of time, increase of river flow, discharge is increased, and vice versa.
+Lake Livingston was built with no flood control or flood-storage capabilities, and because of this, all water entering the lake, whether from rainfall or inflow, must exit as intake increases.
+Flow through the dam is controlled by 12 tainter gates in a concrete-and-steel spillway with an average depth of 55 ft.
+Operations of the spillway mirror river flow, so within a relatively short period of time, an increase in river flow results in increased discharge, and vice versa.

 Hurricane Rita

 On September 23, 2005, rain and winds from Hurricane Rita caused waves up to 4 ft in height to pound against the Lake Livingston dam.
 As a result, 11000 ft of large protective stones, or riprap, were stripped from the upstream face of the dam.
 To repair the damage, the TRA lowered the lake's pool level by 4 ft to 127 ft, preventing any further erosion of the exposed earthen embankment.
-The Federal Emergency Management Agency and the City of Houston footed the $9.6 million repair bill and awarded the repair contract to Archer Western Contractors.
-Over the course of the repair, movement of 72,215 tons of 32-inch rock in 3,183 truckloads and 15,808 tons of 8-inch (200 mm) bedding rock in 687 truckloads was required.
+The Federal Emergency Management Agency and the City of Houston covered the $9.6 million repair bill and awarded the contract to Archer Western Contractors.
+Over the course of the repair, 72,215 tons of 32-inch rock in 3,183 truckloads and 15,808 tons of 8-inch (200 mm) bedding rock in 687 truckloads were moved.
 The rock was mined from a quarry in Navarro County near Corsicana.
 Work was largely completed by April 28, 2006, but due to severe drought, the lake's regular pool level was not reached until November, 2006.

-During the 2017 Hurricane Harvey, Lake Livingston reached a level of 133.52 ft feet above mean sea level and released 110600 cuft of water per second.
+During the 2017 Hurricane Harvey, Lake Livingston reached a level of 133.52 ft above mean sea level and released 110600 cuft of water per second.

 Entertainment references

 Joe McKinney and Michael McCarty's "Lost Girl of the Lake" is a 2012 Bram Stoker Award Finalist from the Horror Writers Association, that takes place at Lake Livingston in the 1960s.

-Lake Livingston was featured on the third episode of the first season of the television show, River Monsters, which airs on Animal Planet.
+Lake Livingston was featured on the third episode of the first season of the television show River Monsters, which airs on Animal Planet.
 The host, Jeremy Wade, was searching for alligator gar.